fuankarion/lab_vision/lab3_hybrid/Answer/readme.md

 <img src="pyr.jpg" alt="Pyramid" width="897" height="523">

 ### Color
 Finally the color of the images seems to also blend properly according to the resolution.
-The final (smallest) image seems to be predominantly white as is the fur of the terrier.
-The first image is light brown, which apparently does not completely match the color of the shepherd, however the more the first image is zoomed in, the closer the color resemblance is.
-That is the shepherd color looks closer the original brow and black.
+The final (smallest) images appear to be predominantly white/gray like the fur of the terrier.
+The first (larger) image is light brown, which apparently does not completely match the original color of the shepherd, however the more the first image is zoomed in, the closer the color resemblance is.
+This suggests that larger images (after cropping, resize and rotation) could have yield a better result.